What is the SNP doing to increase the availability, choice and flexibility of childcare?

 In this parliament, the SNP’s most transformative infrastructure project will be a revolution in early years education and childcare.

 Free childcare has already been increased to 16 hours a week for all 3 and 4 year olds – up from 12.5 hours in 2007 – and extended to 2 year olds from low income households.
-By the end of this parliament, we’ll hit 30 hours a week, doubling spending to £840 million and saving families over £4,500 per child per year.
+By the end of this parliament, we’ll hit 30 hours a week, more than doubling spending to £990 million and saving families over £4,500 per child per year.